Artist Kathryn Wiegers is brightening up Vermont’s downtowns with her giant, vibrant murals.

 Wiegers was raised in Maryland and attended Castleton State College to study natural science.
 She and her husband live in Rutland with their five children.

-Happy Vermont Podcast: Meet Kathryn Wiegers
+Happy Vermont Podcast: An Interview with Kathryn Wiegers

 In this episode of Happy Vermont, Kathryn Wiegers talks about what inspires her as an artist, the challenges and rewards of creating murals in public places, and why she loves Vermont.